 Assassin's Creed is a serie of 3rd-person games started in 2007 by Ubisoft that was primarily designed to reboot the Prince of Persia franchise.
-As the project evolved, Ubisoft decided to make it a unique brand that would tell the story of an assassin, some kind of a medieval ninja, who's goal is to assassinate targets as stealthy as possible.
+As the project evolved, Ubisoft decided to make it a unique brand that would tell the story of an assassin, who's goal is to assassinate targets as stealthy as possible.
 To do so, he would follow a clear process : hide in the crowded streets till he spots his target, and then use his parkour skills to climb high on the rooftops, undetected.
 Once ready, he would fall on his victim, giving death with his hidden blade attached to his forearm.
 Crowd would panic, so he could escape the guards using again parkour through all this agitation.

 Parkour was an important feature of the first game.
 But has it been the same for the next episodes?

 Jonathan Cooper, who was Animation Director on Assassin's Creed III (2012), had the opportunity during his early researchs for the project to look at the "Brand Bible", in which are stated the three most important features of the AC brand (read his full article here) :

 THE ANIMATION QUALITY

 As the third most important feature of the Assassin's Creed brand, animation quality has always been pushed very hard by the teams working on the different games.